utiasSTARS/ROB498-flight/instructions/software/ros_and_mavros.md

+# Getting Started With Your Jetson Nano Dev Kit

+The provided VIDIA Jetson Nano Dev Kit is a mini computer widely used amongst robotics enthusiasts.
+In this course, we will use the Jetson Nano as the computing unit for the drone to complete a set of autonomous flying challenges.
+Before starting, you should take a look at the official [Nvidia instruction](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) on how to set up your device.

 # MAVROS

 MAVROS is a ROS package which contains a communication node for the MAVLink protocol.
 It is used for this course as a bridge between the *Jetson Nano*, containing ROS-based drone commands, and the *Pixhawk 4 Mini*, the flight controller for the course drones.